lhan0903/Hortus/README.md

 or doesn't include a watering reminder feature that I wanted.
 So I thought this would be useful tool for myself as well as other plant caretakers.

-## User Stories

-As a user, I want to be able to:

-### PHASE 1
-1) Add a plant to my garden (collection of plant profiles)
-2) View my garden that shows all names of my plants
-3) Select a plant in my garden and view its information
-4) Check the watering status
-5) Mark the current watering task for an individual plant as complete
-<br><br>

-### PHASE 2
-1) save my garden to file
-2) load my garden from file